 Top 4 Tips for the Perfect Kitchen Layout

 Planning your new kitchen or renovation project is exciting.
-From deciding on your colour palette to choosing appliances, it’s likely you will spend a lot of time on Houzz or Pinterest earmarking design inspiration.
+From deciding on your colour palette to meeting with kitchen builders, it’s likely you will spend a lot of time on Pinterest or visiting showrooms for design inspiration.

 It’s the golden rule of kitchen layouts, but positioning elements within your kitchen according to your workflow is a surefire way to end up with a layout you love.

-While people have been following the ‘golden triangle’ rule for almost a hundred years (placing your fridge, cooktop and sink at each point of an invisible triangle within the kitchen), many homeowners are steering away from this configuration in favour of work zones.
+While people have been following the ‘golden triangle’ rule for almost a hundred years (placing your fridge, cooktop and sink at each point of an invisible triangle within the kitchen), many kitchen builders now recommend work zones in its place.

 Not only do you need to know the size of your appliances to ensure they fit in your new layout, you’ll also want to ensure that they don’t impose upon other work areas.